Teeth whitening and sensitivity: what you need to know before deciding

 By: Dr. Guillermo Trujillo

-Many patients come to the clinic wanting to improve the appearance of their smile, but with a legitimate fear: sensitivity.
-This is an issue that must be analyzed in detail because tooth sensitivity does not appear out of nowhere; it can be caused by worn enamel, receding gums, or, in many cases, poorly performed whitening.
+Many patients come to the clinic hoping to improve the appearance of their smile, but with a legitimate fear: tooth sensitivity.
+This is an issue that must be analyzed in detail because tooth sensitivity doesn’t just appear out of nowhere; it can be caused by various factors, including: worn enamel, receding gums, or, in many cases, improperly performed teeth whitening.

-As a dentist in Mérida, I like to explain that whitening uses a chemical compound that requires precision.
-If you already feel slight discomfort when drinking something cold or hot and I leave the gel on for three hours instead of improving your dental health, we will trigger severe sensitivity.
-That's why the first thing we do is listen to you.
-If you tell me that you already have that sensation, we can adjust the application time of the compound to make the process comfortable for you.
+As a dentist in Mérida, I like to explain that teeth whitening uses a chemical compound that requires precision.
+If you already feel slight discomfort when drinking something cold or hot and I leave the gel on longer than recommended, we’ll trigger tooth sensitivity.
+That’s why the first thing we do is listen to you.
+If you tell me you’re already experiencing that sensation, we can adjust the application time of the compound so the process is comfortable for you.

 If you decide to proceed with your treatment, I suggest you take these points into account to make the experience much smoother: